dengdenglele/debian-setup/setup-debian-from-scratch.md

 # During graphical installation process

+- Make sure that an Ethernet cable is connected, the setup program will automatically configure the network configuration
 - [Follow this guide to setup full disk encryption in combination with dual boot Windows 10/11](https://blog.cyberethical.me/dual-boot-windows-11-encrypted-kali)
-- Skip network configuration
-- Select "No" for any questions asked
+- Select "No" for any questions asked (survey, ...)
-- Do not install anything additionally
+- Do not install anything additionally (uncheck everything)

 # [TTY environment](https://askubuntu.com/questions/66195/what-is-a-tty-and-how-do-i-access-a-tty)

 Not much to see, only darkness.
 And a command line.

 ## [Configure a Device Dynamically with DHCP](https://www.cyberciti.biz/faq/howto-configuring-network-interface-cards-on-debian/)

+If setup was performed without an Internet connection/network configuration, follow these steps.

 Get the name of your network interface and write down its name: